 As a business owner, the buck stops and starts with you, and your role as a leader is never more vital and tested than when times of crisis appear.
 Author and journalist Jeanette Walls once said, “Sometimes you need a little crisis to get your adrenaline flowing and help you realize your potential.
 Tough times can bring the best out of us if we shift our minds to look at storms as opportunity rather than becoming weighted down by the pressure and uncertainty they bring.

 Managing crises come with the role of leadership.
-Here are a few tips to remember and employ next time you or your employees must batten down the hatches for a storm.
+Here are a few tips to remember and employ next time you or your employees must batten down the hatches for a storm and find strong leadership.

 You’re all in this storm together, showing empathy towards your employees will be greatly appreciated.
 A great leader knows their focus should be on those who depend on them.
 Looking through an empathic lens will help you to communicate effectively.
 Your employees need to know that you’re there for them as much as they are there for you.
 Questions like: ‘How are you coping?’ helps a great deal in showing your employees that you understand that they’re stressed as well.
 Creating time to spend with your employees to engage in non-work-related activities, such as a meditation session or crisis management training, can foster the team dynamic and help them cope with their stress.